About free tax clinics

 Introduction to free tax clinics

-The Community Volunteer Income Tax Program (CVITP) is a collaborative partnership between the Canada Revenue Agency (CRA), and community organizations, and their volunteers, that has been in place since 1971.
+The Community Volunteer Income Tax Program (CVITP) has existed since 1971 and is a longstanding partnership between the Canada Revenue Agency (CRA) and community organizations and their volunteers.

-In the province of Québec, the program has operated since 1988, and is referred to as the Income Tax Assistance - Volunteer Program.
+In the province of Québec, the program has operated since 1988 and is referred to as the Income Tax Assistance – Volunteer Program (ITAVP).
 It is administered jointly by the CRA and Revenu Québec.

-Tax clinic volunteers complete tax and benefit returns for eligible individuals to ensure they receive, or continue to receive, the benefit payments to which they are entitled.
-In Québec, volunteers prepare both the federal and provincial tax return.
+Participating organizations host free tax clinics where volunteers complete income tax and benefit returns for eligible individuals to ensure they receive, or continue to receive, the benefits and credits they are entitled to.
+In Quebec, volunteers prepare both the federal and provincial tax return.

 -

-Each year, through the CVITP, participating organizations and volunteers help hundreds of thousands of eligible individuals file their income tax and benefit returns.
+Each year through the CVITP, organizations and volunteers help hundreds of thousands of people file their income tax and benefit returns and receive the benefits and credits they are entitled to.

-In order to qualify for many federal, provincial, and municipal programs and services, a yearly tax return needs to be completed.
-This is a difficult and sometimes overwhelming task for many segments in need of help.
+Individuals need to do their taxes every year to qualify for many federal, provincial, and municipal programs and services.
+This is a difficult and sometimes overwhelming task for many people in need.

-The CVITP service is offered free of charge to everyone who meets the eligibility criteria, and includes the preparation of current and prior year returns.
+CVITP tax preparation services are offered free of charge to everyone who meets the eligibility criteria, and includes completing taxes for current and previous years.

 -